 Financial Resources is responsible for debt management, special districts, property management, and risk management, and manages the issuance of tax-exempt debt on a Citywide basis, including General Fund, Water, Wastewater, Solid Waste, Special Revenue Fund, Tax Allocation Financing, Assessment District and Community Facilities District debt issues.
 Financial Resources provides financial analysis for potential bond issues, refunding opportunities, and alternative financing structures, and provides ongoing debt administration services for the City’s municipal debt portfolio, including debt service payments, trustee account maintenance, State Controller Reporting for the City of Oxnard Financing authority (COFA), investor/Rating Agency relations, continuing disclosure obligations, and preparation and monitoring of arbitrage reports.

-Grants Management is responsible for financial activities related to grant administration under the supervision of Budget Management, and administers financial requirements of non-public safety and non-Housing related grants including Department of Transportation (Caltrans), various Federal and State grants for Public Works, Library, Parks, and Recreations.
+Grants Management is responsible for financial activities related to grant administration, and administers financial requirements of non-public safety and non-Housing related grants including Department of Transportation (Caltrans), various Federal and State grants for Public Works, Library, Parks, and Recreations.
 Grants Management also reviews and monitors grant regulations, policies, contracts, amendments, and other documents for both City departments and nonprofit agencies to ensure compliance, and ensures capital project grants are in compliance in terms of phases of work, reimbursement ratios, participating costs, and matching requirements.

 Purchasing Division supports City departments in the procurement of goods and services, and provides assistance on bidding procedures and requirements, vendor sources, estimated costs of goods and services, proper use of account codes, cooperative purchasing with other public entities, requests for proposals, requests for qualifications, solicitation and evaluation, and the sale of surplus equipment.
 Purchasing Division also reviews purchases for compliance with City policy and purchasing guidelines.